wolterGray/react-weather/README.md

 - Multi-Day Weather Forecast
 - Information about pressure, real sensations, maximum and minimum temperature, humidity and wind speed.
 - Tracking geoposition or location via IP.
+- The application provides an error page with an informative message about the encountered error, along with an option for the user to return to the main page.
 - Switch between Celsius and Fahrenheit.
 - Changing the interface theme.

 ## Technologies Used